smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 iOS Proxy implementation should include:
 - logic to set up and tear down Secondary Transport,
-- logic to start and stop services based on the matrix provided by Core,
+- logic to start and stop services based on the params provided by Core,
 - support to use two instances of transports, and logic to choose appropriate one when sending frames,
 - support new Control Frame `Transport Config Update` to retrieve IP address and TCP port number,
 - logic to stop and start services when Secondary Transport with higher priority becomes available or unavailable (in low priority), and